The Beginning

 Mom looked at it all and felt her throat get tight.

 In the truck, Dad just sat there with both hands on the wheel and looked.
 Just looked.
-At the house, at the barn, at the trees, at the pond reflecting the pink sky.
+At the house, at the barn, at the dark shapes of the trees, at the pond lying black and still under the first stars.
 At the place his family was going to live now.
 At the country he had been pulling toward for almost a year without knowing exactly what he was pulling toward.

 Bear did not wait for ceremony.

-Bear stood up on the truck seat — slowly, carefully, the way old dogs stand up — and looked out the windshield at the homestead.
+Bear got to his feet on the truck seat and looked out the windshield at the homestead.
 His ears came forward.
 His nose worked.
 His tail gave another slow thump.

 Then he looked at Dad.
 Just one quick look.
 The kind of look that, in dog language, means well? are we going to do this or what?